 Jason Fitzgerald - Head of Development

-Wai See Chung - Head of Legal and Company Secretary
+Wai See Chung - General Counsel & Company Secretary

-Wai See has worked in retirement living for 20 years, and has over 34 years of experience and expertise in the areas of corporate and commercial law, banking and finance, elder law, property, media and entertainment and intellectual property.
+Wai See has worked in retirement living for over 20 years and has more than 35 years of experience and expertise in corporate and commercial law, banking and finance, elder law, property, media and entertainment and intellectual property.

-Prior to joining Keyton, she practised overseas as Head Counsel of a substantial broadcasting company and in a top-tier legal firm.
+As General Counsel and Company Secretary, her role was instrumental in successfully establishing Keyton as a new brand and entity in 2023.
+Prior to joining Keyton, she practised law overseas as Head Counsel in a broadcasting company and in a top-tier legal firm.

 Wendy Parsons - Head of Operational Excellence